Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/testnet/native-restaking/README.md

 :::

 Native Restaking on EigenLayer consists of the following actions:
 [todo @wesfloyd to review this after eng meeting on 8/9]
-1. Create New EigenPod, Set Withdrawal Credentials, Enable Restaking
-1. Upgrade Existing EigenPod
-1. Withdraw from EigenLayer
+1. Restake New Validator Native Beacon Chain ETH
+2. Convert Consensus Rewards to Restaked Shares
+3. Withdraw Restaked Balance
+4. Withdraw Yield Only